danfuzz/samizdat/doc/samizdat-0.md

 Concatenates one or more stringlets together into a single resulting stringlet.

+#### `stringletForEach stringlet function <> ~.`

+Calls the given function on each element (character) of the given stringlet.
+The given function is called with two arguments, namely the element (as a single-character stringlet) and its index number (zero-based).
+Always returns void.

 #### `stringletMap stringlet function <> listlet`

 Maps each element of a stringlet using a mapping function, collecting